LG SN5Y Review (2.1 Channel Soundbar)

 Features & Specs

-Taking a look at the features of the LG SN5Y, there’s a few features I think are pretty noteworthy and make the experience that much better.
+Taking a look at the features of the LG SN5Y, there are a few features I think are pretty noteworthy and make the experience that much better.

 I’ve actually talked about DTS Virtual:X before, but it’s basically a way of simulating surround sound without the need for actual surrounding speakers placed around you.

-While the sound still technically comes from a single source, through algorithms, it’s able to stimulate the the surround sound effect convincingly enough to where you feel like the sound field is all around you, even above you.
+While the sound still technically comes from a single source, through algorithms, it’s able to stimulate the surround sound effect convincingly enough to where you feel like the sound field is all around you.